Zona Norte, Tijuana: Prostitution

 Prostitution is permitted in Tijuana's red light district, designated a zona de tolerancia, or "tolerance zone."
 Legal prostitution within the city requires sex workers to obtain a permit and be subjected to monthly health checkups.
 Brothels in Tijuana, many of them modeled on strip clubs and hostess clubs, must also conform to certain health regulations, such as standards of cleanliness, fixed operating hours, and be placed a regulated distance from schools or day care centers.

 In addition to established brothels, there are prostitutes who work outside on the callejones or alleys and are referred to as paraditas, Spanish for "the standing girls", for their practice of standing on the street to advertise their services.
 Paraditas have been regarded as part of Tijuana's cultural history, and attempts to force the women off the streets to curb such public advertising have proven unpopular and unsuccessful.
-These street workers are legal prostitutes who simply prefer the relatively quiet environment of the street to the loud music and smoky atmosphere of the bars.

 Problems

 Illegal drug sales occur in Zona Norte.
 Substance abuse is not uncommon.
 10% of hospitalizations in Tijuana are for alcoholism.

 Michael Hemmingson's ethnographic study, Zona Norte: The Post-Structural Body of Erotic Dancers and Sex Workers in Tijuana, San Diego, and Los Angeles, found that many of these girls lie about their age, saying they are 19–22, and do not work the streets, but special brothels.
 The study suggests much of trafficking claims are exaggerated by organizations with political, moral, and religious agendas.